A worthy successor to the Samsung Gear Sport that boasts an attractive design and handy new features for the price.

 Should I buy the Samsung Galaxy Watch Active?

-The Samsung Galaxy Watch Active misses out on two of the best bits of the original Watch.
+The Samsung Galaxy Watch Active misses out on two of our favourite bits from the original Watch.
 It doesn’t have a rotating bezel and its battery life is only OK.

-But it’s not an instant failure – anything but.
-It’s probably the prettiest Samsung watch to date, but has kept the same key features as the bigger models while costing up to £100 less.
+But it’s by no means an instant failure – anything but.
+It’s probably the most attractive Samsung watch to date, but has kept the same key features as the bigger models while costing up to £100 less.

 Sure, it’s higher maintenance and a bit more fiddly to operate than a standard Galaxy Watch, but it’s a great rival to any Android Wear watch or Fitbit Versa series band.